cupcakearmy/autorestic/DEVELOPMENT.md

 ### Brew

+1. Download the latest release.
-1. Check the checksum with `shasum -a 256 autorestic-1.2.3.tar.gz`
+2. Check the checksum with `shasum -a 256 autorestic-1.2.3.tar.gz`
-2. Update `url` and `sha256` in the brew repo.
+3. Update `url` and `sha256` in the brew repo.
-3. Submit PR
+4. Submit PR